 In 2021, MHLS ebook circulation was ~ 314,000, and the first three months of 2022 are tracking toward a similar total.
 Even at the unrealistic frequency of one book per unique patron, that would be less than 1/3 of the total population in the system, which likely says more about demand than it does about supply.
 In fact, at the national level, although ebooks and audiobooks continue to occupy a greater percentage of a library’s collection, print book borrowing is still 518.92% higher than ebook borrowing as of 2019.

-Looking at the catalog, it seems that MHLS offers about 10,000 ebooks (70% fiction/30% nonfiction), presumably under more than one licensing model.
+Looking at the catalog, it appears that MHLS offers about 10,000 ebooks (70% fiction/30% nonfiction), presumably under more than one licensing model.
 But even if all 10,000 were licensed under Metered Lending at a rate of $55 for two years, this amounts to a cost of about $1.07/year per household in the system.
-Alternatively, we can estimate that a two-year license of $55, at a maximum rate of one loan every two weeks ($55 / 52readers), is a Cost Per Loan (CPL) of about $1.06.
+Alternatively, we can estimate that a two-year license of $55, at a maximum rate of one loan every two weeks ($55 / 52 readers), is a Cost Per Loan (CPL) of about $1.06.

 So, the numbers available do not seem to justify even a hypothesis that ebook licensing is unduly burdensome or is resulting in underserving the MHLS community.
 And the overall demand nationwide for borrowed ebooks hardly justifies the rhetoric of the lobbyists, who would have us believe that a literature-starved public is suffering on the libraries’ virtual steps at the mercy of the big publishers.
 When an expenditure is just over two percent of the operating budget, one must step back and look more holistically at the question presented.